 Saving budgets and lives

-In 2013 and 2018 Maine and New England have faced threats of electric power brownouts or even blackouts as demand soared during brutally cold winter weather while natural gas and even oil supplies for power generation became dangerously low.
+In 2013 and 2018, Maine and New England faced threats of electric power brownouts or even blackouts as demand soared during brutally cold winter weather, and while natural gas and even oil supplies for power generation became dangerously low.
 The real-time wholesale power price increased almost tenfold to $0.30+/ kWh hour, not including transmission and distribution.
 Businesses and factories were forced to curtail heavy electrical power use, sometimes having to shut down altogether.

-Each 8 MW offshore wind turbine running at maximum output could supply power for heat pumps in 2000 homes.
-A midsize 500 MW commercial offshore wind farm with sixty-four 8 MW turbines running at maximum output could provide power for 128,000 homes with heat pumps.
-On an annual average, offshore wind turbines can run at approximately 42% maximum capacity due to the intermittency of wind.
-But in the winter months, this can be closer to 60% or above.
-This is the so-called “capacity factor”.
+Each 8 MW offshore wind turbine running at maximum output could supply power for heat pumps in 2,000 homes.
+A midsize 500 MW commercial offshore wind farm with sixty-four 8 MW turbines (running at maximum output) could provide power for 128,000 homes with heat pumps.
+On average annually, offshore wind turbines can run at approximately 42% maximum capacity due to the intermittency of wind.
+In the winter months, however, this can be closer to 60% or above; this is known as the “capacity factor.”

 The following is a dynamic link to current wind speeds in the Gulf of Maine:

-Interested Maine residents, students, etc. can see real-time what an electricity problem is brewing with the cold weather after they install the following app on their own phones:
+Interested Maine residents can see in real-time when a potential electricity problem is brewing, because of cold weather, after they install this app on their own phones: